 Its Time to Search

-Read the entire contract and be certain you are aware who is liable for:
+Read the entire agreement and be sure you understand who is responsible for:

 - Long Distance Calls

 - Maintenance policies

 - Check in & Check Out Key Exchange

 Get a total that includes state taxes, animal and other extra fees.

 If you need to Cancel

 Cancellation policies are different with each rental.
 You will probably be offered trip insurance.
 Trip insurance, which commonly costs somewhere between 1% - 5% of your base rental home rate, provides vacationers with reimbursement of their vacation costs (and subsequent rental property costs) for any days missed as a consequence of personal medical related emergencies or storms, as well as hurricane evacuation expenses, such as a unexpected hotel stay or extra gas.